owartique/botseidon/minibot/README.md

 # minibot

-## To do
-* Replace GrayCode_C by the files in our minibot.
-The current directory is the one given by the assistants.
+The directory WhiteSpirit_C contains the files of the minibot (25 nov 18h) The directory GrayCode_C contains the files given by the assistants

 ## Useful resources
 * GitHub slamtec/rplidar for C++ : https://github.com/slamtec/rplidar_sdk